Here are the sequence of events to successfully conduct a class using Remote Learning:

 At the beginning of the semester

-- The instructor will schedule the class in their Outlook Calendar, selecting the classroom in the Location field and adding a Webex or Zoom component to the event.
+- The instructor will schedule the class in their Outlook Calendar, selecting the classroom in the Location field and adding a Webex, Zoom or Teams component to the event.

 - The instructor will invite the students to this event, or share the Remote Learning links with students or anyone who needs to attend.

 - The instructor or moderator will go to the classroom and log in and turn on the AV system, turn on microphones and use use the touch panel to select the projector video input and other preferences.

 - The instructor or moderator will use the touch panel to select the Remote Learning option, then join the meeting.